RachelMinto/front_end/front_end_dev_with_js/todos_list_with_js/pseudo.md

     -modal is toggled by: #open_modal_checkbox:checked  CHECK

 Create a todo and Store the collection of todos in localStorage and retrieve when the page is reloaded.
-  - Set default for date as 'No Due Date'
+  - Set default for date as 'No Due Date'  CHECK
   - Look into how to use local storage on the window object.
 Use setItem and getItem.
   - Will need to stringify each todos object.
   - Should be using AJAX requests to seemlessly add todo to main content and all todos.
+  - Have handlebars template populate in main content box with title and due date.
+CHECK

 You can delete a todo (we’ll do mark as complete later) using the trash can icon.
   -Will want to use event delegation for this on the parent container.